MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

-How to run and test our code?
-Here we provide examples of functional test & load test.
+Here we provide a tutorial for you to run and test our source code.
 Please check out the [Outputs Document](https://github.com/MaxyZhu75/Maxleo-Online-Store/blob/main/Lab1/summary/outputs/output.pdf) for details.